Veterans Stadium: Plans and construction

 The Philadelphia Phillies' final game at Veterans Stadium on September 28, 2003; in the game, the Phillies lost to the Atlanta Braves 5–2.

 In 1959, Phillies owner R. R. M. Carpenter Jr. proposed building a new ballpark for the Philadelphia Phillies on 72 acre adjacent to the Garden State Park Racetrack in Cherry Hill, New Jersey.
-The Phillies' were playing at Connie Mack Stadium, a stadium built in 1909 that was beginning to show its age.
-Connie Mack Stadium also had inadequate parking, and was located in a declining section of the city.
-The same year, alcohol sales at sporting events were banned in Pennsylvania but were still legal across the Delaware River in neighboring South Jersey.
+The Phillies were playing at Connie Mack Stadium, a stadium built in 1909 for the Athletics, that was beginning to show its own age, as the Phillies joined the A's in 1938 due to the dilapidation of the Baker Bowl.
+From 1942 to 1957, fall use by the NFL's Eagles hastened more wear and tear of the stadium than ever expected.
+Connie Mack Stadium also had inadequate parking; it had been built the year that the Ford Model T was introduced, in an era when fans used the trolley or subway to go to games.
+Additionally, it was located in an area of the city that had already gone to seed.
+Indeed, Carpenter had only bought the older park after the 1954 season rather than potentially derail the A's sale and move to Kansas City; at the time, there was no other facility in the Delaware Valley suitable even for temporary use.
+Also in 1959, alcohol sales at sporting events were banned in Pennsylvania but remained legal across the Delaware River in neighboring South Jersey.

 The stadium proposed by Carpenter would have seated 45,000 fans but would be expandable to 60,000, and would have 15,000 parking spaces.

-The American League's Philadelphia Athletics moved to Kansas City following the 1954 season, while the NBA's Philadelphia Warriors moved to San Francisco to become the Golden State Warriors in 1962, and Philadelphians were not going to allow losing another professional sports franchise.
+With the American League's A's moving to Kansas City as well as the NBA's Philadelphia Warriors moving to San Francisco to become Golden State in 1962 (quickly replaced with the 76ers moving from Syracuse), Philadelphians dreaded any loss of further teams, or for the teams to depart the city for the suburbs.